liliakai/whispersystems.org/_posts/2013-01-31-low-latency-switching.md

 This was fine if the callers were in the same region as the server, but callers in other regions would have experienced high latency.
-If the switch was on the east coast of the US and both callers were in Germany, their traffic would have to travel all the way across the Atlantic and back, adding a frustrating couple of hundred milliseconds latency to their conversation.
+If the switch was on the east coast of the US and both callers were in Germany, their traffic would have to travel all the way across the Atlantic and back, adding a frustrating couple of hundred milliseconds of latency to their conversation.

 What's more, if we only had a single switch, RedPhone service would have become entirely unavailable if that switch had gone down for any reason (as servers are wont to do).